Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-11.md

 console.log(nextName())   // Bob
 console.log(nextObj())    // { name: 'Eun', age: 23 }
 console.log(nextObj())    // { name: 'Fin', age: 32 }

+// Challenge - when iterate gets to the end of the array you'll get an undefined.
+// Try these: make iterate loop back to the first item after the last.
 ```

 Here the type of the input array needs to be known and the type of the the return value for the function that is returned.